Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

 can be interesting to learn more about what Bazel can do.

-Be warned though: the first build will be painfully slow, as Bazel is aiming for exactly reproductible builds.
+Be warned though: the first build will be painfully slow, as Bazel is aiming for exactly reproducible builds.
 For example, if you launch your tests on Firefox, it will download a complete version of Firefox, to make sure all developers are running the tests in the exact same browser!